-If you’ve been itching to get back into the woods since deer, bear and turkey seasons ended more than four months ago, you don’t have to wait much longer.
-In just a few days, West Virginia’s first big game season of 2018 will start — spring gobbler season.
+If you’ve been itching to get back into the woods and experience the thrill of a good hunt, you don’t have to wait much longer.
+In just a few days, West Virginia’s statewide spring gobbler season will start.

 Many hunters say some of the best hunting is in the last week of the season when gobblers looking for mates are more likely to respond to calls.
 But don’t wait until the last minute to go out and bag your bird.
 Purchase your hunting license today and start planning your hunt!